dojo/docs/dijit/Dialog.rst

 The dialog now supports the aria-describedby property.
-If you have a description of the dialog that you would like spoken by the screen reader when the dialog opens add the aria-describedby property to the dialog.
+If you have a description of the dialog that you would like spoken by the screen reader when the dialog opens, add the aria-describedby property to the dialog.
-Include an
-element containing the text you want spoken in the dialog.
+Include an element containing the text you want spoken in the dialog.
 The value of the aria-describedby property is the id of the element containing the text.

 .. js ::